 Please click on the link below the three graphics.
 The guide is a long and comprehensive guide but it is worth reading to help understand self-control.
 After reading it the first time, I re-sent it to myself a month later.
 I read it again when I wrote this LIFEies, and finally, just read it again during the final edit.
 I am working on this for myself.
 How about you?

-Rule #14 from my book The Fantastic Life: There Are Two Types of Pain
+Rule #9: Recognize there Are Two Types of Pain

 What vices, habits, or things can you just not seem to give up?
 How would your life change for the better if you could master your self control in those areas?